drkchu/rock-paper-scissors/README.md

 * Made with Javascript

 ## To play:
-* Type `game()` into the console and follow the given instructions!
-Games are best of 5.
-Have fun!
+* Just press the buttons.
+Winner is the first to reach 5!